UCLA Extension Winter School in collaboration with ASEEDER

 This course is provided by UCLA Extension, the continuing education division of UCLA.
 During the program, students will study and explore the campus of UCLA, immerse themselves in the academic atmosphere and explore the academic heritage of the world-renowned university.

-Three selected courses are offerred: Introduction to Statistics and Quantitative Methods (4 credits), Introduction to Calculus, and Creating a New Business.
+Two official credit courses are offered: Introduction to Statistics and Quantitative Methods (4 credits), and Applying Economics to Business Decisions (4 credits).
 Students will experience UCLA's teaching model and gain early exposure to undergraduate-level professional knowledge.
-According to the US News global subject rankings, UCLA ranks 7th in Mathematics, 10th in Finance, 11th in Statistics and Data Science, and 14th in Economics.
+According to the 2025 US News global subject rankings, UCLA ranks 10th in Finance, 11th in Statistics and Data Science.

 3. Official Completion Certificate & Credits

 Students who complete the program and meet the requirements will receive an official completion certificate.
-Additionally, the program offers an official credit-transferrable course "Introduction to Statistics and Quantitative Methods," allowing students to earn 4 transferring credits within the UC system.
+Additionally, the program offers an official credit-transferrable course allowing students to earn 4 transferring credits within the UC system.
 This experience at a world-class university will serve as a strong testament to their academic capabilities and provide a competitive edge in future study abroad applications.

 4. Professional Teaching Faculty